-This studio art course builds on the basic methods and ideas of Painting I while beginning the transition from assignment based projects to the development of more independent and cohesive work.
+3 credits: 1.0 hour lecture/week - 4 hours lab/week - Common Course Outline This studio art course builds on the basic methods and ideas of Painting I while beginning the transition from assignment based projects to the development of more independent and cohesive work.
 Students will experiment with historic and contemporary methodologies and media.
 Color media and related techniques will be introduced and explored.
-Focus is on problem solving and the creative process.
-Students will further develop an aesthetic response to their work, the work of the class, and to art in general.
+Focus is on to their work, the work of the class, and to art in general.
 (Prerequisites: ART 1144).